Skip to main content

 This level of analysis is akin to a physician learning to read a complex diagnostic chart.
 It requires an understanding of the typical healthy ranges for these metrics, but more importantly, an understanding of how they relate to one another within your personal context.

 For instance, a single night of low HRV after an intense workout is a normal physiological response.
-A persistent two-week trend of suppressed HRV, coupled with and fragmented deep sleep, paints a much more concerning picture of systemic strain.
+A persistent two-week trend of suppressed HRV, coupled with elevated resting heart rate and fragmented deep sleep, paints a much more concerning picture of systemic strain.
 This is the transition from simple data tracking to true biological insight, where the application becomes a tool for identifying the subtle, early warnings of HPA axis dysfunction long before they manifest as overt clinical symptoms.

 Deconstructing Heart Rate Variability Metrics